datacamp-content-public/657/chapter1.md

 - Run the code in the script window on the right by clicking the "Submit Answer" button
 - Ctrl + Shift + Enter also works

+- Inspect the resulting output in the console window in the bottom-right

 `@hint`
 - Here is the hint for this setup problem.
 - It should get students 50% of the way to the correct answer.